jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (e) the preparation of an evaluation report on the proposed planning instrument under section 32 or 32AA, as may be relevant; and
   (f) decision makers to give particular regard to the report prepared under paragraph (e); and (g) the time period within which the streamlined planning process must be completed.
+(4A) If the direction relates to an Auckland housing planning instrument, the Minister may include in the direction a requirement for Auckland Council to—
+  (a) publish the information provided to the Minister under clause 75A(3)﻿(a) at the same time as it publicly notifies the instrument under clause 5 of this schedule; or
+  (b) update the information before publishing it, if there has been a significant change of circumstances in Auckland.
+(4B) A direction may also provide for—
+  (a) the composition of the SPP panel; and
+  (b) the expertise required of the panel; and
+  (c) the Minister to appoint up to half the members of the panel.
+(4C) The direction must specify the number of members on the SPP panel that the Minister will appoint.
 (5) The responsible Minister may also include in the streamlined planning process any other procedural requirements and time frames not provided for under subclause (4)﻿(g) that the Minister considers appropriate, including—
   (a) any reporting requirements; and
   (b) any relevant planning process requirements set out in this schedule or elsewhere in this Act.
 (6) If a direction includes a requirement for a hearing, the restrictions of section 39(2)﻿(c) and (d) (which relates to questioning and cross-examination in a hearing) do not apply.
+(6A) If the local authority has applied under section 80C and given notice under section 80CA or clause 5(1) of Schedule 3C and seeks to use the same streamlined planning process to prepare the planning instrument and listed planning instrument, the direction may require the local authority to—
+  (a) use the same streamlined planning process to prepare those instruments; or (b) use different streamlined planning processes to prepare those instruments.
 (7) A direction under this clause is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 79 Form and status of directions under Legislation Act 2012